hefestosjs/docs/README.md

 ## Upload and Middlewares

+In direct routes, you can pass a middleware to a route after the path, for example:
+`useRouter.get('/users', isAuthenticated, (req, res) => res.render('users));`

+In resource routes, you can pass a middleware within an array after the Controller, for example:
+`useRouter.resources("users", "UsersController", [isAuthenticated]);`

-You can import the upload module and pass it as middleware, like:
+You can import the upload module and pass it as middleware, for example:

 ```
 import { Router } from "core/router";